taherkhan30/sparta-vagrant-nodejs/README.md

 #### Step 12

-Git clone environment folder, this contains the rspec files to test the dev environment requirements.
+Git clone environment folder from this repo if you havent cloned the full repo, this contains the rspec files to test the dev environment requirements.

+run tests by going into the environment/spec-tests directory, run `rake spec`.
+You will see tests fail. after completing the following steps all the tests should pass.

 #### Step 13